Handicap Games

 Superko and passing

-If a player passes, does that clear the board history?
-I think it should, but I think it should reset the board history only for the player who passes.
-So only those board positions where the opponent just played are kept in the board history.
+When a player passes, does that clear the board history?
+Maybe it should clear the board history only for the player who passes.
+So only those board positions where the other player just played are kept in someones board history.
+Somewhere in the 1 by 5 'tree' is a case where the board looks the same but a different person is to move.